 Strategy and Tactics for Nurgle Rotbringers

 Nurgle Rotbringers Gallowband is an elite warband extremely resilient as you would expect from a Nurgle army.
-There are few models available, but this also means almost everything is contained in the Start Collecting box for some savings.
+There are few models available, but this also means almost everything is contained in the Vanguard box for some savings.